 Project Play began as a national initiative.
 Today, it's also very much a deep dive into youth sports at local levels.
-Project Play has model communities (Baltimore, Harlem) and regional initiatives (Southeast Michigan, Western New York, Greater Rochester, South Alabama) that are directly helping communities build healthier outcomes for kids.
+Project Play has model communities (Baltimore, Harlem) and regional initiatives (Southeast Michigan; Western New York; Greater Rochester; Mobile County, Alabama) that are directly helping communities build healthier outcomes for kids.

 project play: baltimore

-Our first model initiative, Project Play: Baltimore is identifying and facilitating opportunities for leaders to grow the quality and quantity of youth sport opportunities.
-Our specific focus is on a two-square-mile area of East Baltimore, where Under Armour helped renovate a recreation center in 2016 and asked us to assist stakeholders throughout the area.
+Our first model initiative, Project Play: Baltimore identified and facilitated opportunities for leaders to grow the quality and quantity of youth sport opportunities.
+Our specific focus was on a two-square-mile area of East Baltimore, where Under Armour helped renovate a recreation center in 2016 and asked us to assist stakeholders throughout the area.

 Project Play: Harlem

 Project Play: Harlem is a multiyear initiative focused on five-square-mile area of New York City.
 With the support of Harris Family Charitable Foundation, Laurie M. Tisch Illumination Fund and Mount Sinai Health System, the Aspen Institute is assessing the state of play in the largely Latino community and helping to mobilize civic, youth and sport groups.